Postgraduate Course: Evidence Based Veterinary Medicine in Clinical Practice (VESC11204)

 This course will provide students with high-quality SCQF level 11 specialised skills in evidence-based veterinary medicine.

 The course begins with a focus on foundation concepts of evidence-based veterinary medicine (EBVM), which must be understood and appreciated by professional scientists in a veterinary context.
 Emphasis is placed on the concepts of EBVM, and the relevance and importance to veterinary practice.
 At the end of the course participants should feel confident about explaining the concept of EBVM, and undertaking the five main steps of Ask, Acquire, Appraise, Apply and Assess in their professional practice.
-The assessment will involve creating a completed Knowledge Summary to the standard of the open-access RCVS Knowledge site Veterinary Evidence Online to form part of the growing database of topics to support colleagues in the veterinary professions.
+The assessment will involve submitting a completed Knowledge Summary for their chosen topic to the open-access RCVS Knowledge site Veterinary Evidence Online to form part of the growing database of topics to support colleagues in the veterinary professions.

 Five-week course fully taught online through a mixture of recorded presentations, formative activities and asynchronous discussion.
 Live non-compulsory sessions may be scheduled depending on student group availability and time zones.

 As a guide, students will spend approximately 7 hours each week working through online material, including essential reading with up to 3 hours of online discussion and activity.
 A further 10 hours may be spent on additional self-study and assignments.
 It is very difficult to assess time spent in intellectual undertakings and the timings are only intended for guidance.

 Entry Requirements (not applicable to Visiting Students)

 Course Delivery Information